Getting a new email subscriber feels great.

 For Kyvio, there are currently three triggers available:

-- What happens when a subscriber gets added to your list
+- A Zap to trigger when a new subscriber is added to a list ( Deprecated )

-In this guide, we’ll use the first trigger as an example
+In this guide, we’ll use the second trigger as an example

 After clicking on the continue button, connect your Kyvio account with your Zapier account with the code you copied in Step 1.
 Paste that code in the box written ‘API KEY.’